It's incredibly easy and tempting to simply be approved for a card, start spending, and think you'll deal with it later.

 That's nearly a quarter of the American public that could be dealing with potentially lower credit scores (and paying more in terms of interest and fees) because of a simple error.

-Another common mistake is having your credit report (and thus, your score) mixed up with someone else who has the same or similar name.
+A common mistake is having your credit report (and thus, your score) mixed up with someone else who has the same or similar name.
 This is known as a "mixed file."

-If you are getting divorced, remove your name from any joint accounts so you won't be liable for your ex's future debts.
+Also, keep in mind that if you’re getting divorced, remove your name from any joint accounts so you won't be liable for your ex's future debts.

 Check your credit report after the divorce is finalized to make sure none of these new debts crop up on your record.